Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: Related work

-\paragraphni{Ensemble learning and inference-time ensembles:} ensemble learning \cite{ganaie2022ensemble,mienye2022survey} is a longstanding research topic in machine learning that helps boost both prediction performance and consistency.
+\textbf{Ensemble learning and inference-time ensembles:} ensemble learning \cite{ganaie2022ensemble,mienye2022survey} is a longstanding research topic in machine learning that helps boost both prediction performance and consistency.
 It is a method that tackles the problem of prediction consensus and model uncertainty from different predictors \cite{gawlikowski2023survey}.
 It consists of having multiple models that independently predict the same outputs for a given task.
 Then each of these independent predictions is combined into a final prediction using an aggregation function.
 It turns out that having different models is not the only way to get ensemble candidate predictions.
 For example, if a model has some random process in its algorithm, then we can get multiple predictions for the same input if we do multiple inference-time passes.
 This can be achieved by either having softmax with temperature at the output layer, having dropout enabled at inference time \cite{inoue2019multi, gal2016dropout} or having parts of the inputs randomly modified (i.e. augmentation): random augmentations \cite{kim2020learning, shanmugam2021better}.

-In this work we also do random input masking combined with Masked Autoencoders.
-We mask whole input modalities, not just at patch level, as in previous works which mimic the learning of various hyper-edges.
-Then, each reconstruction is added to the pool of ensemble candidates and this process is repeated many times until we get some sort of consensus across predictions.
-We describe this algorithm in more detail in Section \ref{subsec:random-masking-ensembles}. \\
+As mentioned above, we also perform random input masking combined with Masked Autoencoders.
+We mask whole input modalities, not just at patch level, as in previous works, a strategy that mimics the learning of various hyperedges.
+Then, each reconstruction is added to the pool of ensemble candidates and this process is repeated many times until we achieve consensus across predictions.
+We describe this algorithm in more detail in Section \ref{subsec:random-masking-ensembles}.